SanctusImmortalis/SortingVisualization/README.md

 A miniproject to learn more about sorting algorithms, as well as OpenGL.

+## Todo

+Organize all of the sorting algorithms into a library

+Highlight the elements currently being swapped/compared

+Add sound

 ## Bubble sort

 An algorithm that cycles through the list, comparing pairs of adjacent elements and swapping them if out of order.
 It stops cycling after a full cycle without swaps.